How to Identify and Overcome False Humility

 The old me was found guilty of fake humility.
 In my mind, I honestly believed I was humble.
 Turns out, I was un-self-aware.
 Did this happen to you as well?

-By doing so, we can evolve into our authentic selves and have more positive social experiences.
+Doing so allows us to evolve into our authentic selves and have more positive social experiences.

 How to Overcome False Humility in 14 Steps